Supercells in Alberta and Saskatchewan [Updated Risk Map]

 I build a daily map of storm risk for the Canadian Prairies to accomplish two things.
 One, translate the complications of the meteorologists into something simple that the public can understand clearly.
 Two, become a buffer on social media to either raise the alarm and calm the masses depending on the level of hype.

-Storm chasing is limited nowadays to a few photo ops by the lake at Wascana in Regina or up north at Pratt.
-Generally, I spend more time nowcasting for chasers around Saskatchewan which saves on gas and keeps me safe in my studio/bunker.
+Storm chasing is limited nowadays to a few photo ops by Wascana Lake in Regina or up north at Pratt Lake.
+Generally, I spend more time tracking storms from home and sharing forecasts and great footage on Twitter which saves on gas and keeps me safe in my studio/bunker.

 Thanks for all the likes, shares, comments and encouragement.
 Stay safe and enjoy the weather!